 - Students who are not currently enrolled or who have recently graduated

-Finding community providers can be a complicated, challenging, and sometimes time-consuming process.
+Getting connected to community providers can be a complicated and sometimes time-consuming process.
 The Office of the Dean of Students, through Case Management, is available to support students who are seeking off campus services.

 This process is student driven--students must be engaged in the process, and treat it as a priority.
 Please note that connection with a community provider cannot be guaranteed, and USF staff are unable make appointments for students.

 The level of support we offer is based on student need.
 Some students will obtain information from this website and not need any additional support.
 Other students may have questions about one or more of the steps in the referral process.
 Still others may need to meet with a case manager to walk through each step.